"Ojalá que llueva café,

 The Neotropical Kingdom

 Although these "biogeographic regions" are generally well-defined, they are far from being perfectly so.
-Not only may the transition between each and the next occur over tens to even hundreds of kilometers, but many organisms that are typical of a region often "spill over" deep into adjacent ones.
+Not only may the transition between each and the next occur over tens to even hundreds of kilometers, but many organisms that are typical of a region often "spill over" deep into others.
 This they do temporarily (as happens during seasonal transcontinental migrations), through naturally established and viable populations, or by means of man-made introductions.

 Such regions of the World can in turn be divided into sub-regions or "biogeographic provinces", each characterized by subsets of organisms requiring increasingly specific ecologic conditions to survive, or set apart by natural barriers internested within the larger ones.